nick-potts/singlestore-docker/README.md

 ## Deployment

-Deploy this anywhere where Docker is supported.
+This can be deployed anywhere Docker is supported.

-For example, this works great on [Railway](https://railway.app).
+For example, it works great on [Railway](https://railway.app).

 Just make sure to open port `3306`.